 Remember that it’s essential to stick to your playbook and center your organization’s needs in this time of turmoil.
 Then, follow the response plan closely to keep your team’s response on track.
 Doing so will help your organization focus on mitigation without disrupting daily operations and help minimize the impact on patient care.
 Regular practice in the form of table-top exercises can instill both proficiency and retention of the protocol, which yields efficient execution and calm during tumultuous situations.

 HIPAA regulations and other healthcare laws play a role in how your organization responds to a data breach.
-First, you want to ensure that your team knows the laws and how they pertain to your facility.
-Then, work with your legal team to ensure that you’ve checked all the boxes and communicated with affected parties in the right way.
+You first want to ensure that your team knows the laws and how they pertain to your facility.
+From there, you’ll need to work with your legal team.

 As part of your data breach response plan, it’s essential to have a list of parties who may have been affected.
 These are the groups and individuals you may need to notify when an attack happens.
 For example, some of the parties on the list may be patients, vendors, and partner organizations.